Skip to main content

 The exploit begins by calling a function exactly 1,000,000 times with floating-point arguments.
 This forces the JSC JIT compiler to specialise the function for float array operations, generating optimised machine code that assumes every array element will always be a double-precision float.
 Once JIT compilation has occurred, the exploit replaces one element of the target array with a JavaScript object instead of a float.
 The JIT-compiled code reads this value as a float, interpreting the object's pointer as a 64-bit double.
 This is the type confusion: JSObject* is being treated as double.
 By reading back the confused float value, the exploit recovers the object's address in the JSC heap.
 This is the addrof primitive.

 The reverse operation, writing a crafted float into the array, causes JSC to interpret the double as an object pointer, creating a fakeobj primitive pointing to attacker-controlled memory.
 Using addrof and fakeobj together, the exploit constructs a fake ArrayBuffer object whose backing store pointer is set to an arbitrary address.
 Reading or writing through this fake ArrayBuffer provides full arbitrary process memory read/write.
 The exploit stabilises this primitive using heap spraying with 16-element arrays of specific float values and a custom 64-bit integer abstraction class.
+This combination allows the attacker to manipulate memory at will, a critical step for further exploitation.

 Phase 3: defeating ASLR via dyld shared cache scanning

 With arbitrary read/write established, the exploit scans process memory for the dyld shared cache to defeat ASLR.
 On iOS, it locates WebCore, CoreUtils, and IOKit by scanning for their __TEXT segment headers.
 On macOS, it targets CoreFoundation, CoreGraphics, ActionKit, and RESync.
 The exploit reads the __TEXT segment headers of each framework to determine their load addresses, and locates _ZN3JSC16jitOperationListE to find JIT-allocated executable memory regions.
+This step is crucial because ASLR randomises memory locations, and knowing these addresses allows the exploit to reliably execute code.

 Phase 4: escaping the sandbox

 The sandbox escape module combines two techniques.
 An SVG <feConvolveMatrix> filter exploit corrupts memory in the WebKit compositor process, allowing the exploit to escape the renderer sandbox.
 Simultaneously, the exploit uses pthread_main_thread_np, a private macOS and iOS API, to manipulate thread-local storage and gain access to the main thread's execution context, which carries broader system privileges than the renderer thread.
+Think of it this way: escaping the sandbox is like breaking out of a locked room to access the whole building.

 Phase 5: bypassing pointer authentication on Apple Silicon

-On Apple Silicon devices, every iPhone since the XR and every M-series Mac, the exploit must defeat Pointer Authentication Codes (PAC), Apple's hardware-enforced control-flow integrity mechanism.
+On Apple Silicon devices (every iPhone since the XR and every M-series Mac), the exploit must defeat Pointer Authentication Codes (PAC), Apple's hardware-enforced control-flow integrity mechanism.
 The macOS stager module contains the following JSC internal C++ symbols:

 _ZN3JSC20SecureARM64EHashPins27allocatePinForCurrentThreadEv